abhidadhaniya23/chat-enhancer-chrome-extension/readme.md

 1. Fork the repository to your GitHub account.
 2. Clone the forked repository to your local machine.
-3. Create a new branch for your feature or bug fix:
+3. Create a new branch for your feature or bug fix.
-4. Make your changes and commit them:
+4. Make your changes and commit them.
-5. Push your changes to your fork:
+5. Push your changes to your fork.
 6. Open a pull request to the main repository.

 ## References